Breast reductions are life-changing procedures to reduce the size and laxity of large breasts.

 If these procedures are performed together (known as “one-stage”), the result can be sub-optimal.
 After skin, tissue and fat is removed from the breasts and an implant is inserted, the internal force and weight of the implants pushing against the skin will result in the scars to be stretched.
 That pressure will push against the suture lines, also causing healing difficulties, and in some cases wound break-downs and infection.

 Combining the procedures can also effect the final lifting and shaping effect.
-So they won’t end up as lifted or perky as the patient might have hoped.
+So they won’t end up as lifted as the patient might have hoped.

 Try before you buy with a Vectra surgery simulation